ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

   <img src="/avionics/TFRPM01/TFRPM01D.jpg" />
 </p>

+{: .origin }
+TFRPM01 was created to solve a specific challenge in automating the launch of our [TF-G2 autogyro](/instruments/TF-G2) (and the earlier TF-G1).
+An autogyro's rotor must reach a minimum RPM before takeoff is safe — without rotor speed feedback, the autopilot is operating blind during the most critical phase of flight.
+We needed the autopilot to read rotor RPM reliably, but without tying the system to hardware-specific timer peripherals that differ between flight controller boards.
+An I²C counter was the clean solution: it offloads pulse counting to dedicated hardware and required only a [single driver added to PX4](https://docs.px4.io/main/en/sensor/thunderfly_tachometer.html), making the integration portable across all Pixhawk-standard autopilots.

 ## Where to get it?

 ThunderFly RPM counter is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
 Write an email to [sale@thunderfly.cz](mailto:sale@thunderfly.cz) for direct orders, quotations, or custom requirements, or shop online at [Lectronz](https://lectronz.com/products/1055).